joshua-holmes/ziglings/README.md

 # Ziglings

+This is a fork of the [ziglings exercises repo](https://codeberg.org/ziglings/exercises/).
+I forked it just so I could practice and have somewhere to push my code and save my progress.

 Welcome to Ziglings!
 This project contains a series of tiny broken programs (and one nasty surprise).
 By fixing them, you'll learn how to read and write [Zig](https://ziglang.org/) code.